Sierra Leone: Maternal and child health

 According to 2017 estimates, Sierra Leone has the third highest maternal mortality rate in the world.
 For every 100 liveborn children, one mother dies due to complications of giving birth.

 In the Multiple Indicator Cluster Survey (MICS) conducted by UNICEF in 2012, the prevalence of female genital mutilation in Sierra Leone was 94%.
 As of 2014, Sierra Leone was estimated as having the 11th highest infant mortality rate in the world.

 One of the consequences women in Sierra Leone face after a prolonged and obstructed labour that would have required a c-section is obstetric fistula.
 This condition often drives women into poverty and isolation.

-The AWC- Aberdeen Women's Centre in Freetown, the second busiest hospital in Sierra Leone, delivering up to 3000 babies each year.
-The centre provides free surgery for women suffering from this condition.

-The centre provides a variety of maternal and child health services and is supported by not for profit organisations such as Freedom from Fistula, The Aminata Maternal Foundation, and UNFPA.
+The AWC- Aberdeen Women's Centre in Freetown, the second busiest hospital in Sierra Leone, delivers up to 3000 babies each year.
+The centre provides a variety of maternal and child health services and is supported by not-for-profit organisations.

 Mental health

 Mental healthcare in Sierra Leone is almost non-existent.
 Many sufferers try to cure themselves with the help of traditional healers.
 During the Civil War (1991–2002), many soldiers took part in atrocities and many children were forced to fight.
 This left them traumatised, with an estimated 400,000 people (by 2009) being mentally ill.
-Thousands of former child soldiers have fallen into substance abuse as they try to blunt their memories.
+Thousands of former child soldiers have fallen into substance abuse.

 Potable water supply

 The water supply in Sierra Leone is characterised by limited access to safe drinking water.
 Despite efforts by the government and numerous non-governmental organisations, access has not much improved since the end of the Sierra Leone Civil War in 2002, stagnating at about 50% and even declining in rural areas.
 It is hoped that a new dam in Orugu, for which China committed financing in 2009, will alleviate water scarcity.

 According to a national survey carried out in 2006, 84% of the urban population and 32% of the rural population had access to an improved water source.
 Those with access in rural areas were served almost exclusively by protected wells.
-The 68% of the rural population without access to an improved water source relied on surface water (50%), unprotected wells (9%) and unprotected springs (9%).
 Only 20% of the urban population and 1% of the rural population had access to piped drinking water in their home.
 Compared to the 2000 survey access has increased in urban areas, but has declined in rural areas, possibly because facilities have broken down because of a lack of maintenance.

 With a new decentralisation policy, embodied in the Local Government Act of 2004, responsibility for water supply in areas outside the capital was passed from the central government to local councils.
 In Freetown, the Guma Valley Water Company remains in charge of the water supply.